SelinaHhan/RecipeAnalysis/README.md

-**Given the datasets, we are investigating whether there is a relationship between cooking time and the amount of calories in a recipe.** To facilitate this analysis, we first extracted and separated the values in the ‘nutrition’ column into individual components such as ‘calories (#)’, ‘total fat (PDV)’, and others.
-We also made use of the ‘minutes’ column, which records the total time required to prepare and cook each recipe.
-These two columns—‘calories (#)’ and ‘minutes’—are central to our analysis.
+**Given the datasets, we are investigating whether there is a relationship between cooking time and the amount of calories in a recipe.** To facilitate this analysis, we first extracted and separated the values in the `nutrition` column into individual components such as `calories (#)`, `total fat (PDV)`, and others.
+We also made use of the `minutes` column, which records the total time required to prepare and cook each recipe.
+These two columns—`calories (#)` and `minutes`—are central to our analysis.
 To better explore potential patterns, we performed data cleaning to handle missing or extreme values and conducted summary statistics to examine general trends across different cooking durations.

 By examining how cooking time correlates with caloric content, we hope to gain insights into whether quicker meals tend to be lighter or more calorie-dense, or whether longer recipes are associated with richer and potentially higher-calorie dishes.
 This investigation could be useful for health-conscious users aiming to balance nutrition with convenience and may also provide helpful feedback for recipe creators on Food.com as they design meals that align with users’ time and dietary preferences.
 Future research may further explore how cooking complexity, ingredient types, or even cuisine styles influence this relationship.

 ## Data Cleaning and EDA
 We begin by merging the raw recipe metadata (RAW_recipes.csv) with user interactions data (interactions.csv) using id and recipe_id as keys.
 This integration enables us to analyze both recipe attributes and user behaviors simultaneously.
 To ensure cleaner data, we replace 0.0 ratings with NaN, and compute each recipe's average_rating by grouping on the recipe name.

 The original nutrition column in the dataset contains nutritional information for each recipe, stored as a string representation of a list.
 To make this column usable, we flattened the list into separate columns, one for each nutritional component using lambda function.

-We created two new columns, prop_carbohydrates and prop_fat, to represent the proportion of calories in a recipe that come specifically from carbohydrates and fat, respectively.
+We created two new columns, `prop_carbohydrates` and `prop_fat`, to represent the proportion of calories in a recipe that come specifically from carbohydrates and fat, respectively.
 These derived features allow us to better understand the nutritional density and macronutrient breakdown of each recipe, which may be predictive of user preferences or ratings.

 `prop_carbohydrates`